yogesh-turing/Meta-CodeBench-APP/review.md

+In the `getProductById` function, the model attempted to find a product using multiple functions from the Ramda library.
+The `propEq` function expects two parameters: the first parameter should be the value, and the second parameter should be the field.
+The model incorrectly passed the field name as the first parameter and the value as the second parameter.
+As a result, the `getProductById` function failed to find the product and threw a "Product not found" error.

 Model Evaluations:
     first Observed failure it partially correct.
 The way models trying to find the product is incorrect.
     The `propEq` function expects first parameter as value and second parameter as field name.